gjbex/Fortran-MOOC/docs/performance.md

 than double precision, so if you don't need the accuracy of double precision you can speed up your application.

+However, array expressions may lead to temporary arrays being created in some circumentances.
+Using statements such as where and do concurrent can help in such situations since this also indicates clearly to the compiler that iterations are independent.

 ## Double promotion